Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

-NOTE: If you do any other rails development on your machine, you will probably want to either run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment, or use an rvm gemset.
+NOTE: If you do any other rails development on your machine, you will probably want to either run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment, or use an [RVM](https://rvm.beginrescueend.com) gemset.

 ### Configure Diaspora